r4victor/tenthousandmeters/content/blog/python_bts_08.md

 [952369152, 337507546, 44]
 ```

 As you might guess, the representation of bignums is an easy part.
-The main challange is to implement arithmetic operations and to implement them efficiently.
+The main challenge is to implement arithmetic operations and to implement them efficiently.

 ## Bignum arithmetic